rxaviers/react-globalize-webpack-plugin/README.md

 README to be defined.

 For now, please read [Globalize Webpack Plugin][] documentation.
-Usage is very similar, but with the following attributes:
+Usage is very similar, but with one more attribute:

-* `extractDefaultMessages`: writes new default messages to the file specified under the `messages` filepath specified.
-* `extractAllMessages`: writes new default messages for all supported locales under the `messages` filepath specified.
+* `extractMessages`: writes new default messages for all supported locales under the `messages` filepath specified.

 Both attributes require `messages` to be set.